Accenture/reactive-interaction-gateway/docs/the-big-picture.md

 **TL;DR:** In order to answer the “what, how, why” of the project, proposes a use case for real time updates, shows iterations of how to solve this problem architecturally, explains Reactive architecture, and presents where the Reactive Interaction Gateway fits into this architecture.

+RIG is part of Accenture's contribution to the Reactive architecture community.

 ## Use Case: Real Time Updates

 You see a Twitter notification that The Glitch Mob is doing a pop-up concert two nights from now at a venue just a few blocks from your apartment.
 No way!
 Your long-distance partner loves Glitch Mob and they’re in town for a visit this weekend.